NamitBhutani/E-Coupons/README.md

 To do-

-1. setup payment functionality(add money to vendor account)
+1. RLS in supabase for restricting access to tables
-2. RLS in supabase for restricting access to tables
+2. Make a separate vendorsProfiles(ones who have confirmed their mail) table and pass data from auth.Users table to it on entry
-3. Make a separate vendorsProfiles(ones who have confirmed their mail)table and pass data from auth.Users table to it on entry
+3. Protect vendor/user routes in hook.server.ts
-4. Protect vendor/user routes in hook.server.ts
+4. Redo Styles